-760 7.
-Acknowledgements
+7. Acknowledgements

 Funding for this work was provided by an Ontario Research Fund - Research Excellence Round 7 grant for the "iCity: Urban Informatics for Sustainable Metropolitan Growth" project.
-The author wishes to thank Eric Miller for the opportunity to work on this project.
+The author wishes to thank Eric Miller, Mark Fox, Steve Easterbrook, and the rest of the researchers involved with the iCity project for the opportunity to work on problems outside of his existing areas of expertise.